jenkinsci/datadog-plugin/README.md

 ## Troubleshooting

-### Generating a diagnostic flare.
+### Generating a diagnostic flare

 Plugin diagnostic flare contains data that can be used to diagnose problems with the plugin.
 At the time of this writing the flare includes the following:
-- plugin configuration in XML format
+* plugin configuration in XML format
-- plugin connectivity checks results
+* plugin connectivity checks results
-- runtime data (current versions of JVM, Jenkins Core, plugin)
+* runtime data (current versions of JVM, Jenkins Core, plugin)
-- recent exceptions that happened inside the plugin code
+* recent exceptions that happened inside the plugin code
-- plugin logs with level `INFO` and above, and recent Jenkins controller logs
+* plugin logs with level `INFO` and above, and recent Jenkins controller logs
-- current stacks of the threads of the Jenkins controller process
+* current stacks of the threads of the Jenkins controller process
-- environment variables starting with `DD_` or `DATADOG_` (except API key and/or APP key)
+* environment variables starting with `DD_` or `DATADOG_` (except API key and/or APP key)

 To generate a flare go to the `Manage Jenkins` page, find the `Troubleshooting` section, and select `Datadog`.
 Click on `Download Diagnostic Flare` (requires "MANAGE" permissions) to generate the flare.